vuhung3990/comfyui-nsfw-guard/README.md

 ✅ **Fast** - ~0.1s per image, even on CPU
 ✅ **Accurate** - 95%+ detection rate

+## Why?

+I needed a fast NSFW detector that doesn't slow down my workflow.
+Other solutions either:
+- Use large models (accurate but slow)
+- Replace NSFW with censored images (still wastes GPU resources)

+I just want to **stop immediately** when NSFW is detected — no wasted compute on unacceptable content.

 ## Installation

 **ComfyUI Manager:** Search "NSFW Guard" and install.